On a recent long-haul flight, I wanted to write my stories on my 12.9-inch iPad Pro using Apple's Smart Keyboard Folio ($299).

 I found myself typing better and faster and with fewer mistakes than with Apple's offering.
 In fact, I typed this review using it.

-On the top of the keyboard is a handy row of shortcut keys that let you access the Home screen, bring up the iOS search field, control the iPad's volume, adjust the keyboard's backlight brightness and see the keyboard's battery status (via a battery indicator at the top right of the keyboard).
+At the top of the keyboard is a handy row of shortcut keys that let you access the Home screen, bring up the iOS search field, control the iPad's volume, adjust the keyboard's backlight brightness and see the keyboard's battery status (via a battery indicator at the top right of the keyboard).

 The Slim Folio Pro also passes the "lapability" test with flying colours - I can type with ease and accuracy with it resting on my lap.